The duty cycle of a linear actuator affects performance, lifespan, and reliability in real-world applications.

 Duty Cycle Conclusion

-If you need help choosing a product that will work in your application, please contact our sales team for assistance.
+If you need assistance selecting a product that meets your application requirements, please contact our sales team for assistance.
 Actuonix can create custom designs for all OEMs.